guzmonne/coral/README.md

 orders according to the user's willingness to buy or sell shares, and allocate them.
 I believe a more descriptive term for the action can be used to align the code to the design model.

-## Optional Extra Credits

-### Extension #1

-The current implementation is fair in the sense that those more willing to buy or sell are served first.
-But,